 Sports/Entertainment

 The outdoor pool complex includes a children's swimming area and is ideal for working out or just relaxing.
-The sun loungers are perfect for soaking up some sun.
-The hot tub in the pool area promises pure relaxation.
-Leisure activities available for a fee at the hotel include a gym and massage treatments.
-The hotel offers an entertainment programme for adults.
+Parasols and comfortable sun loungers are available on the sun terrace.
+A variety of refreshing drinks await guests at the pool bar.
+Leisure options at the hotel include jet skiing and banana boat rides.
+For a fee, guests can also enjoy billiards and massage treatments.

 Meals